 The inside of the blanket is made up of either cotton fibres, fiberglass or any other material which provides a dampening effect and thus dissipate the energy of the sound.

-The heftier and thicker the blanket is, more will it absorb sound.
+The heftier and thicker the blanket is, more will it absorb and block the unwanted sound.

 It is to be noted that although sound blankets can effectively bring down the levels of mid and high-frequency sounds, there are low-frequency sounds which have so much energy that they pass through the blankets with little energy loss.

 Therefore if you want to reduce the level of sound that come from stuff like kick-drums or bass guitars, you’ll have to try some of the following hacks to get the job done.